nishantbk311/Hotel-Admin-Dashboard/readme.md

 # The Wild Oasis

-This is the project made by using React.
+This is the project made by using React using react query and supabase.